tt-nakamura/bomb/README.md

 signs of world war became gradually apparent.

 Just at that time, I wrote a short article entitled "Bows and Guns."
-It was published in "Tokyo Aashi" on November 1937.
+It was published in "Tokyo Asahi" on November 1937.
 My clippings read:

 > In a war between bows and guns, the latter would win.